-We will be showcasing the latest evidence, innovations and leadership work.
-The call for focused symposia is open to all aspects of physiotherapy which includes service delivery, clinical practice, research and education.
+We will be showcasing the latest evidence, innovations and leadership work in our focused symposia sessions and this is for all aspects of physiotherapy which includes service delivery, clinical practice, research and education.

 2020 brought many challenges and opportunities to health care practitioners.
 COVID-19 changed the interface physiotherapists had with health care seekers, resulting in many remote patient interactions, face to face contact in PPE and exposing the many health inequalities in the UK.
 2020 also saw the further development of advanced practice and first contact physiotherapy roles, with additional guidance from the NHS on educational pathways leading to these roles.

 Physiotherapy MSK clinicians are evolving into more rounded, expert health care professionals, incorporating person-centered care and extending traditional roles from out-patient settings into more diverse and integrated arenas.

 This theme explores the challenges of MSK care in a ‘post-covid’ world, with a focus on the evolution of the contemporary MSK physiotherapy practitioner.

 Delivered in partnership with the Musculoskeletal Association of Chartered Physiotherapists (MACP) and the Advanced Practice Physiotherapy Network (APPN)